s2d-olad/s2d-olad.github.io/logistics.md

 ### Accepted papers:

-The accepted papers are listed below.
+The accepted papers are listed [here](index.md).
 They will be presented in 4 minute pre-recorded videos and live virtual poster sessions.
 The papers are grouped into a morning spotlight and poster session and afternoon spotlight and poster session.
-Please check the schedule below to see when each paper will be streamed on our ICLR workshop site.
+Please check the schedule [here](index.md) to see when each paper will be streamed on our ICLR workshop site.
 The poster session will take place in gather town ([Poster Session](https://eventhosts.gather.town/app/tKEs7QinJhZyaDOD/S2D-OLAD)) immediately after the spotlight session.
 If you have a poster please find your session and stand virtually with your poster during the poster session  You can find the link to the worksop gather town above and shared in Rocket Chat.
 Please click on the gather town link after the spotlight session to join the poster session.
 You can leave the workshop live stream open.

 ### Breakout sessions: